The truth about protective styling? Most people are doing it completely wrong.

 The same applies if you're using a weave and plan on blending your hair with the new hair: make sure it's not rougher than your own strands.
 And remember extensions need care too, so they can remain supple and not compromise your own strands.
 With wigs, make sure they're well-fitted and worn with a wig cap to minimise friction.

 Run your fingers along extensions to check the texture.
 Image by Uñas Esculpidas Mara Natural.

 Tension-free protective styles

 A purely tension-free style is also more of a goal rather than a reality.
 Apart from leaving your hair completely loose, all hairstyles take some tension to create.

 We all know that braiding too tightly is a big source of tension.
-One less considered is the size of the braid.
-The amount of hair added should roughly match the amount of hair that naturally grows in the section it's being braided onto.
+One less considered source is the size of the braid.
+The amount of extension hair in each braid should roughly match the amount of hair that naturally grows in the section it's being braided onto.
 Otherwise the extension could be too heavy for the hair to hold, causing hair loss.

 Pressure to make hair weaves lie as flat as possible can damage hair.
 Image by Frankie Cordoba.

 But if your focus is on protective styling, you know that's not for you.
 You're using these styles as a means to an end - healthy hair that grows long.
 Anything that goes against that will take you off your mission and should be avoided.